Media and Communications: Regulatory Agencies

 The Radio and Television Commission of Lithuania is responsible for the regulation of radio and television broadcasts.
 The commission grants licenses to service providers and ensures their compliance with legislation.
 It also allocates radio frequencies for broadcasting and transmitting radio and television programs.

-The National Programming Council (CNP) is responsible for the regulation of audiovisual media in Luxembourg.
+The Autorité luxembourgeoise indépendante de l’audiovisuel (ALIA) is responsible for the regulation of audiovisual media in Luxembourg.
 They closely monitor the programs to ensure the protection of minors from inappropriate or offensive material.
-The CNP mediates disputes and complaints from consumers while also promoting the development of new audiovisual technology.
+The ALIA mediates also monitors compliance with advertising regulations.
+The website contains legislation, news, and an avenue for complaints.
 Some features on the site are only available in French.

-The Bureau of Telecommunications Regulation (DSRT) is responsible for monitoring the communications and postal sectors in Macau.
-The DSRT grants licenses to service providers and ensures their compliance, while also protecting consumers by promoting fair competition and cheap prices.
-This site provides regulatory information and statistics.
+The Bureau of Telecommunications Regulation (CTT) is responsible for monitoring the communications and postal sectors in Macau.
+The CTT grants licenses to service providers and ensures their compliance, while also protecting consumers by promoting fair competition and cheap prices.
+This site provides industry information, policies and regulations, and statistics.
 Some content is only available in Portuguese and Chinese.

 The Malta Broadcasting Authority monitors and regulates all radio and television broadcasts in the Maltese Islands.
 The broadcasting authority ensures producers' compliance with legal and license obligations.
 They also work to solve controversies in the industries and ensure consumer interests by promoting affordable and quality programs.

 The Malta Communications Authority (MCA) is responsible for the regulation of the electronic communications sector, e-commerce, and the postal sector.
-The MCA is responsible for promoting competition, protecting consumers, and encouraging innovation.
+The MCA also promotes competition, protects consumers, and encourages innovation.

 The Regulatory Authority of Mauritania is responsible for telecommunications and post, as well as the regulation of water and electricity.
-The authority ensures that producers comply with the law and are protecting the interests of users with fair prices and quality services.
-This site serves as an overview of the various areas of regulation of the authority and contains a number of publications created by the authority.
-Website is only available in French.
+The Authority ensures that producers comply with the law and are protecting the interests of users with fair prices and quality services.
+This site serves as an overview of the various areas of regulation of the Authority and contains a number of publications created by the Authority.
+Website is only available in French and Arabic.

 The Federal Telecommunications Institute (IFT) is an independent government agency that is responsible for regulating telecommunication and broadcasting services.
 The site provides information about the industry, relevant statistical information, resources, and relevant announcements.
 This site is only available in Spanish.